rajarider/devise-rolify-wrap/README.md

 1. Download or Clone the file from the repository.

-2. To install all the gem via bundler, so using
+** `2.
+To install all the gem via bundler, so using` bundle install.

- ### 'bundle install'.

-3. Go to the config/database.yml and then Change the database name, host, username and password.
+** `3.
+Go to the config/database.yml and then Change the` database name, host, username and password.

-4. Created the database using rake db:create.
+** `4.
+Created the database using` rake db:create.

 5. Migrate the tables using rake db:migate.